Honour School of Economics and Management

 The subject of every thesis should fall within the scope of the honour school.
 The subject may, but need not, overlap any subject on which the candidate offers papers.
 Candidates are warned that they should avoid repetition in papers of materials used in their theses and that substantial repetition may be penalised.

-Every candidate shall submit through his or her college for approval to the Director of Undergraduate Studies for either Economics or Management depending on the branch of the school in which the subject falls the title they propose together with
+Every candidate shall submit through their college for approval to the Director of Undergraduate Studies for either Economics or Management depending on the branch of the school in which the subject falls the title they propose together with

 - (i) an explanation of the subject in about 100 words;

-(ii) a letter of approval from his or her tutor,
+(ii) a letter of approval from their tutor,

-not earlier than the first day of the Trinity Full Term of the year before that in which he or she is to be examined and not later than the date prescribed for entry to the examination.
+not earlier than the first day of the Trinity Full Term of the year before that in which they are to be examined and not later than the date prescribed for entry to the examination.
 The DUS in the relevant branch of the school shall decide as soon as possible whether or not to approve the title and shall advise the candidate immediately.
 No decision shall be deferred beyond the end of the fifth week of Michaelmas Full Term.

 (b) Authorship and origin

 Every thesis shall be the candidate's own work.
-His or her tutor may, however, discuss with him or her the field of study, the sources available, and the method of presentation; the tutor may also read and comment on a first draft.
+Their tutor may, however, discuss with them the field of study, the sources available, and the method of presentation; the tutor may also read and comment on a first draft.
 Theses previously submitted for the Honour School of Economics and Management may be resubmitted.
 No thesis will be accepted if it has already been submitted, wholly or substantially, for another Honour School or degree of this University, or for a degree of any other institution.
-Every candidate shall sign a certificate to the effect that the thesis is his or her own work and that it has not already been submitted for a degree of this or any other university and his or her tutor shall countersign the certificate confirming that, to the best of his or her knowledge and belief, these statements are true.
+Every candidate shall sign a certificate to the effect that the thesis is their own work and that it has not already been submitted for a degree of this or any other university and their tutor shall countersign the certificate confirming that, to the best of their knowledge and belief, these statements are true.
 This certificate shall be submitted using the University approved online assessment platform together with the thesis.
 No thesis shall, however, be ineligible because it has been or is being submitted for any prize of this University.

 (c) Length and format